– How To Add More Kale to Your Diet and The Health Benefits of Kale –

-Kale is rich in important nutrients, such as lutein, zeaxanthin, vitamins C, E, and K; folate; and minerals.
+Kale is rich in important nutrients, such as lutein, zeaxanthin, vitamins A, C, E, and K; folate; and minerals.
 Kale also contains glucosinolates, or sulfur-containing chemicals.
 While the folate found in kale does not have a direct impact on cancer treatment, it does help to reduce the risk of complications from cancer and its treatment by lowering risks for heart disease.

 The Tasty Health Benefits of Kale

 One of the healthiest vegetables you can eat, kale is packed with vitamins, antioxidants, and nutrients that improve your body from skin to heart.
 Take a look at some of the health benefits you can look forward to the next time you serve up a plate of kale!

 Since it’s nutritious, satisfying and low-calorie, kale is a great food to assist weight management.
 A cup of kale is loaded with nutrition but only has about 36 calories and 0 grams of fat, so you can add some to your plate to make meals more satisfying and nutritious without worrying about excess calories.

 Vitamin A maintains the health of your immune system and skin.
 Vitamin A promotes healthy cell growth, helps keep skin moist, and fights skin issues like zits and acne.
 Healthy, moist skin is more resistant to germs, giving a major boost to your immune system.

 Kale contains vitamin A, which helps protect the surface of the eye, preventing infections and dry eyes.
 The vegetable also offers vitamin C, which helps prevent the formation of cataracts, clouding of the eyes that can lead to blindness.